iggnas/firefox-user.js-insaller/README.md

 # user.js Installer script
-This powershell script installs user.js of your schoice
+This powershell script installs user.js of your choice

 # Requirements
 Windows system with working internet connection